learnk8s/learnk8s.io/src/yaml-validation/content.md

 **Those are all valid points that you should address to make your deployment more robust and reliable.**

-The `kube-score` command prints a human-friendly output containing all the _WARNING_ and _CRITICAL_ results, which is great during development.
+The `kube-score` command prints a human-friendly output containing all the _WARNING_ and _CRITICAL_ violations, which is great during development.

 If you plan to use it as part of your Continuous Integration pipeline, you can use a more concise output with the flag `--output-format ci` which also prints the checks with level _OK_: